valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).

 * **OpenZaak module**
   The OpenZaak module has been deprecated.
-The deprecated methods have been annotated with instructions on how to replace them.
+The deprecated methods and classes have been annotated with instructions on how to replace them.
-  In general: please use the available (Plugin) functionality from the ZWG modules.
+  The general guideline here is to use the available (Plugin) functionality from the ZWG modules as replacement.

 ## Known issues